mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/README.md

 2. EVL-based and introduces how to evaluate the provided model (This is based in the context of EVL, such as those used within my undergraduate dissertation, as I imagine the modeller could test base rules in the MDE education platform environment as it is more user-friendly)

 3. EGL-based aims to guide the learner through another process of rendering the model into plantUML from the UML class diagram provided.
-(This can be tested by copying and pasting the generated code into plantUML online server) Note that this is the same process as done within the Epsilon playground to create the Flexmi model renders.
+(This can be tested by copying and pasting the generated code into plantUML online server) The same process is done within the Epsilon playground to create the Flexmi model renders.

+4. Finally I have implemented the first of __ 5 OO metrics in EVL and encourage the learner to attempt to implement more as a final challenge[TRY HERE](https://educationplatform.mde-network.org/?activities=https://webpagebucket77.s3.eu-west-1.amazonaws.com/mdeCompFinal/activityHeuristics.json)

-4. Finally, the learner can now explore the available task and attempt to modify the class diagram e.g trying to test and find problems with their EVL rules or add additional features to the EGL rendering (end multiplicities, label associations etc)
+6. Finally, the learner can now explore the available task and attempt to modify the class diagram, e.g. trying to test and find problems with their EVL rules or add additional features to the EGL rendering (end multiplicities, label associations etc.)

 ## Possible Tool